Updated: Nov 28, 2020

 Next let's talk about a more professional example, in which the desired outcome is sales.

 Marketing is about finding the right people to use/buy the right product/service.
-But as we get smarter, we won't knock on every door in the neighborhood anymore.
+But as we get smarter, we won't knock on every door in the neighbourhood anymore.
 We turn to virtual communities, social media, tradeshows, etc. and try to sell in bulk.
 However, you are never a stranger to this type of situation (even if you are not a marketer):

 An announcement in the virtual group receives barely any views.
 Sales representatives stand all day at a booth outside of the crowd.
 Constant postings on social media pages with only a few "website clicks".

-It happens because we sometimes forget one thing: a right group that buys, consists of right customers — which means not only the targeted demographic, but also strong need/demand, strong initiative/engagement, and reasonable proximity.
+It happens because we sometimes forget one thing: a right group that buys, consists of the right customers — which means not only the targeted demographic, but also strong need/demand, strong initiative/engagement, and reasonable proximity.

 Based on our rule of thumb, let's focus on finding the right group and how it generates a large number of sales.
 Here is another example: